magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

 = 1.2 =
-* NEW: When using the batch duplication tool if a parent and child are in the duplicate batch then the relationship will be maintained in the desitination site.
+* NEW: When using the batch duplication tool if a parent and child are in the duplicate batch then the relationship will be maintained in the desitination site
 * UI Improvements
+* Corrected some typos

 = 1.1.3 =
 * Fixed issue with our custom database table not being created on activation of plugin